Demolition of al-Baqi

-Al-Baqi cemetery, the oldest and one of the two most important Islamic graveyards located in Medina, in current-day Saudi Arabia, was demolished in 1806 and, following reconstruction in the mid-19th century, was destroyed again in 1925 or 1926.
+Al-Baqi Cemetery, the oldest and one of the two most important Islamic graveyards located in Medina, in current-day Saudi Arabia, was demolished in 1806 and, following reconstruction in the mid-19th century, was destroyed again in 1925 or 1926.
 An alliance of the House of Saud and the followers of the Wahhabi movement known as the Emirate of Diriyah carried out the first demolition.
-The Sultanate of Nejd, also ruled by the House of Saud and followers of Wahhabism, carried out the second.
+The Sultanate of Nejd, also ruled by the House of Saud and followers of Wahhabism, carried out the second demolition.
 In both cases, the actors were motivated by the Wahhabi interpretation of Islam, which prohibits the building of monuments on graves.

 Background

 Baqi al-Gharqad (بقیع الغرقد, "the field of thorny trees"), also known as Jannat al-Baqi (جنة البقیع, "garden of tree stumps"), was used as a cemetery before the advent of Islam.
-Famous persons buried at al-Baqīʿ are Muhammad's daughter Fatimah al-Zahra, his grandson Imam Hasan al-Mujtaba, Imam al-Sajjad (also known as Imam Zayn al-Abdin), Imam al-Baqir, Imam Al-Sadiq and during his lifetime was his infant son Ibrahim.
-Many narrations attest that Muhammad visited this cemetery regularly to pray for God's forgiveness for those buried there.
+People buried at al-Baqīʿ include Islamic prophet Muhammad's wives, his daughters, his grandson Hasan, Companions of Muhammad, and his infant son Ibrahim.
+Many narrations say that Muhammad visited this cemetery regularly to pray for God's forgiveness for those buried there.

 It gained further attention after the first companion of Muhammad, 'Uthman ibn Maz'un (or As'ad ibn Zurarah), was buried there in 625.
-Four Shia Imams, Hasan ibn Ali, Ali ibn Husayn, Muhammad al-Baqir, and Jafar al-Sadiq, were also buried there, making it an important location for Shia Muslims.
+Four Shia Imams, Hasan ibn Ali, Ali ibn Husayn, Muhammad al-Baqir, and Ja'far al-Sadiq, were also buried there, making it an important location for Shia Muslims.
 Historical records show that there were domes, cupolas, and mausoleums in Jannat al-Baqi before the 20th century; today it is a bare land without any buildings.

 An alliance between Muhammad ibn Abd al-Wahhab and Muhammad ibn Saud led to the formation the first Saudi State (also known as the Emirate of Diriyah), challenging the authority of the Ottoman Empire.
 Most of the Najd was under Ibn Saud's control by the time Muhammad bin Saud died in 1765.
 By 1806, the Hijaz, including Mecca and Medina, was under the control of the Sauds.

-The expansion of the Wahhabi movement came at the expense of the Ottoman Empire's control over Islam's holy places.
+The expansion of the Wahhabi movement came at the expense of the Ottoman Empire's control over Islam's holiest places.
 Consequently, the Ottoman Empire sent armies and defeated the first Saudi state in the Ottoman–Wahhabi War (1811–1818).
 Years later in 1924–1925, the Saud clan regained control over Hijaz and the Kingdom of Hejaz and Nejd was formed under Abdul Aziz ibn Saud's rule.